Pointing Pairs in Sudoku: How to Spot and Use This Key Elimination Technique

 1. Pick one 3×3 box.
 Focus only on that box for now.

 2. Choose a candidate digit (1–9).
-Check which cells in the box still contain that digit.
+Check which cells in the box still contain that digit as a candidate.

 4. Eliminate along the pointing line.
-Remove that candidate from every other cell in that row or column — only outside the current box.
+Remove that candidate from every other cell in that row or column — but only outside the current box.
+Never touch the cells inside the box.

 Pointing Pairs vs Pointing Triples